State Library Victoria: Forecourt

 The grassy lawn in front of the library's grand entrance on Swanston Street is a popular lunch-spot for the city's workers and students at the adjacent RMIT University.
 Originally enclosed by a picket fence, then by a wrought iron fence and gates in the 1870s, the space was opened up with the removal of the fence and the creation of diagonal paths in 1939.

 The forecourt includes a number of statues.
 A pair of bronze lions flanked the entry from the 1860s until they were removed in 1937 due to deterioration.
-A memorial statue of Mr Justice Sir Redmond Barry, Q.C., by James Gilbert and built by Percival Ball was installed on the central landing of the main stairs in 1887.
+A memorial statue of Sir Redmond Barry, Q.C., by James Gilbert and built by Percival Ball was installed on the central landing of the main stairs in 1887.
 Flanking the entrance plaza are Saint George and the Dragon, by the English sculptor Sir Joseph Edgar Boehm, installed in 1889 and Jeanne d'Arc (Joan of Arc), a replica of the statue by French sculptor Emmanuel Frémiet, installed in 1907.
 World War I commemorative statues 'Wipers' and 'The Driver' were at the centre points of the 1939 diagonal paths, but were relocated to the ground of the Shrine of Remembrance in 1998.
 A statue of Charles La Trobe, by Australian sculptor Peter Corlett, was installed in 2006 in the north east corner of the lawn.

-On Sundays between 2:30 pm and 5:30 pm, a speakers' forum takes place on the library forecourt, where orators take turns in speaking on various subjects, and it is popular location for protest meetings and a rallying point for marches.
+In 2012, the Dromkeen Foundation and Scholastic Australia gifted the entire Dromkeen Collection, along with the Dromkeen archive, to State Library Victoria.
+The collection includes a number of sculptures featuring children's book characters that are installed in the Library forecourt.

+The forecourt is often used for rallies and protests.

 Reading rooms and other spaces

 The dome (La Trobe Reading Room and Dome Gallery)

 The landmark Domed Reading Room was opened in 1913, and was designed by Norman G. Peebles of Bates Smart.
-Its octagonal space was designed to hold over a million books and up to 600 readers.
+Its six storey high octagonal space was designed to hold over a million books and up to 600 readers; as of 2024 it can house 32,000 books and 320 readers at its desks.
 It is 34.75 metres in both diameter and height, and its oculus is nearly 5 metres wide.
 The dome was the largest in the world on completion.

 In 2003, the area under the dome was officially renamed the La Trobe Reading Room, and now houses the Library's Australiana collection, previously held in the 1965 La Trobe Building.
 The Dome Gallery in Level 4 houses the free permanent exhibition "World of the book".
 Level 5 housed the long-running exhibition "The changing face of Victoria" until its closure on 6 February 2022.
 Level 6 provides visitors with a view of the reading room below.

+The dome is also home to the Victorian Indigenous Research Centre.